-The design of the order was a Maltese cross of blue enamel with a center medallion.
-Between the arms of most classes (and all classes after 1905) were golden flames (silver flames for the 4th Class after the 1905 revisions of the order).
+The design was of a Maltese cross of blue enamel with a center medallion.
+Between the arms of were golden flames (silver flames for the 4th Class).
 The obverse of the center medallion had a gold crowned "L" cipher (for the founder King Ludwig II) on the black-enameled center and the word "MERENTI" on a ring of white enamel edged in gold (later silver-gilt).
-The reverse had a gold Bavarian lion on black enamel with the date of founding, “1866”, on the white-enameled ring (the Officer's Cross, a class created in 1900, had a plain flat reverse).
-Most of the various classes of the order were of different sizes and worn differently, as sash badges over the shoulder, as neck badges, or as breast badges suspended from a ribbon.
-The Officer's Cross was a pinback cross worn on the lower left chest, as were the breast stars associated with various classes.
+The reverse had a gold Bavarian lion on black enamel with the date of founding, “1866”, on the white-enameled ring.

-In addition, there was an associated Military Merit Cross, which was open to non-commissioned officers and enlisted soldiers.
+There was also a Military Merit Cross associated with the order, which was open to non-commissioned officers and enlisted soldiers.

 |Oblt.||Georg, Carl-Siegfried Ritter von||15 Dec 1915|